Luisreyescc/ChatRoom/README.md

-# Chat Application in C
+# ChatRoom Application in C

-Welcome to the **Chat Application in C**, a simple client-server chat application built using C with support for multiple users, private messaging, and status management.
+Welcome to the **ChatRoom Application in C**, a simple client-server chat application built using C with support for multiple users, private messaging, and status management.
 The project uses **pthread** for handling multiple client connections and **cJSON** for managing data in JSON format.

 ## Features
 - Public and private messaging between users.